 My husband Drew Weing is the creator of the excellent Creepy Casefiles of Margo Maloo.

-Clients include: The New Yorker, The New York Times, Google, The National Geographic, The Atlantic, The Wall Street Journal, Plansponser, MIT Tech Review, Lucky Peach, Time Magazine, Telerama, Slate, BusinessWeek, The Washington Post, The Guardian, Fantagraphics Books, Dutton, Chronicle Books, TOON Books, First Second Books, Houghton Mifflin, Workman Publishing, and Bloomsbury Books.
+Clients include: The New Yorker, The New York Times, Google, The National Geographic, The Atlantic, Manchester International Festival, The Wall Street Journal, Plansponser, MIT Tech Review, Psychology Today, Lucky Peach, Time Magazine, Telerama, Slate, BusinessWeek, The Washington Post, The Guardian, The Small Press Expo, Toronto Comics Art Festival, Fantagraphics Books, Dutton, Chronicle Books, TOON Books, First Second Books, Houghton Mifflin, Workman Publishing, and Bloomsbury Books.